btickell/btickell.github.io/_posts/2020-02-23-aws-tutorial.md

 Once connected you can install any software, packages, or docker images as well as store any files you would like present in all of your experiments.
 For persistent file storage, it is preferable to store files on a file server or on AWS s3 storage for ease of access.

+**If running doodad to launch experiments (details later), install docker and unzip prior to making your snapshot.**

 It is beneficial to do this now, as you will create a snapshot of this instance that you can boot from in the future.

 ## Make a snapshot.